unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/02_create-descriptor-doc.md

 Open an existing Descriptor or create a new one from the Dashboard by clicking on **+ Web API** and selecting **Descriptor** from the pop-down menu.

-From the Descriptor's **Overview**, click on the actions button on the top right of your screen and select **Import definition** from the menu.
+From the Descriptor's **Overview**, click on the actions button on the top right of your screen and select the **Import definition** menu.

 ![API Commons](images/swagger-import-definition.jpg "API Commons")

 You will be prompted to enter the URL that points to your API's Swagger definition.

 Click on the **Import** button to import the Swagger definition into your Descriptor.
 As a result, representations and resources will be added to your Descriptor according to the content of the Swagger definition.